CoderOneHQ/repo-of-fame/README.md

-# repo-of-fame 🏆
+# The Coder One Repo of Fame 🏆
-A Repo of the top bots from our past AI Sports Challenges
+A collection of the top bots from our past AI Sports Challenges